Sagittarius (comics): Second Life Model Decoy

 This Sagittarius was created by Scorpio after the first Sagittarius LMD was destroyed by Hawkeye in a battle with the West Coast Avengers.
 This version of Sagittarius, was created to look exactly like Hawkeye to infiltrate the West Coast Avengers compound.

 It was soon discovered by Mockingbird and, with the help of the Leo LMD created to appear exactly as Tigra also to infiltrate the West Coast Avengers, destroyed.

 Ecliptic Sagittarius

 Ecliptic Sagittarius is one of the first recruits in the latest incarnation of the Zodiac.
 Recruited by their leader Scorpio, Sagittarius was a bow-wielding centaur and has demonstrated a tendency towards violent acts, for which he apparently feels no remorse.
 He apparently had a relationship with fellow member Pisces.
 Sagittarius was apparently killed by Weapon X.

 Thanos' Sagittarius

 The fifth Sagittarius is an unnamed man who Thanos recruited to join his incarnation of the Zodiac.
-He and the other Zodiac members perish when Thanos abandons them on the self-destructing Helicarrier where Cancer was the only survivor.
+He and the other Zodiac members are killed when Thanos abandons them on the self-destructing Helicarrier, with Cancer being the only survivor.